High-Multiplicity Fair Allocation Using Parametric Integer Linear Programming: Introduction

-Barman et al.~\cite{BKV18} developed an algorithm that computes an allocation that is Pareto-efficient and EF1 with pseudo-polynomial running time (being polynomial in the number of agents, the number of items, and the maximum utility).
 Caragiannis et al.~\cite{CKMPSW16} showed how to compute an allocation that maximizes Nash welfare and thus yields Pareto-efficiency and EF1.
-While a round-robin allocation of items can be used to obtain a complete EF1 allocation in polynomial time when all items have positive utilities, Aziz et al.~\cite{ACI18} have argued that this procedure fails when items may have negative utilities.
-Leaving the complexity of computing Pareto-efficient and EF1 allocation (when negative utilities are allowed) open, they showed that a complete EF1 allocation can be found in polynomial time.
+Barman et al.~\cite{BKV18} improved this result and developed an algorithm that computes an allocation that is Pareto-efficient and EF1 with pseudo-polynomial running time (being polynomial in the number of agents, the number of items, and the maximum utility).
+While a round-robin allocation of items can be used to obtain a complete EF1 allocation in polynomial time when all items have positive utilities, Aziz et al.~\cite{ACI18,ACIW19} have argued that this procedure fails when items may have negative utilities.
+Leaving the complexity of computing Pareto-efficient and EF1 allocation (when negative utilities are allowed) open, they showed that a complete EF1 allocation can be found in polynomial time even when items with negative utilities are present.